 What To Do If You Suspect Your Teen Is Using Drugs

-If you suspect your teen may be abusing drugs, it’s best to err on the side of caution.
-Confront your teen at the first sign of drug abuse or when you start to notice out of the ordinary behaviors.
-You may be able to get more information from your teen’s teachers or school counselor so don’t hesitate to call the school as a follow-up measure.
-If your teen is abusing drugs, the sooner you get him or her into treatment the better.
-Substance abuse can turn into addiction quickly and the longer drugs have a hold on your child the harder it will be for him or her to overcome a drug problem.
+If you suspect your teen may be abusing drugs, it’s best to use caution.
+Confront your teen at the first sign of drug abuse or when you notice out-of-the-ordinary behaviors.
+You may be able to get more information from your teen’s teachers or school counselor, so don’t hesitate to call the school as a follow-up measure.
+If your teen abuses drugs, the sooner you get them into treatment, the better.
+Substance abuse can quickly become an addiction, and the longer drugs have a hold on your child, the harder it will be for them to overcome a drug problem.